Translating Preventative Risk Mitigation to ROI

 Once you understand the potential losses and prioritize risks, you can estimate the cost of implementing preventative risk mitigation measures for your organization, such as implementing a firewall, employing security software, advancing a security operation center (SOC), or providing employee security awareness training.

 In conclusion, translating preventative risk management into measurable ROI can be challenging for organizations.
 However, organizations can clearly understand the potential ROI of their cybersecurity investment by identifying and quantifying potential losses from a cyber-attack and estimating the cost of preventive measures.
 Additionally, by viewing cybersecurity as a continuous process and regularly testing and monitoring the measures, organizations can ensure that they effectively protect themselves against cyber threats.
-Cyber risk mitigation is an investment in your business continuity.
+Cyber risk mitigation with the right team of cyber security experts is an investment in your business continuity.